 Spending time in hospital may cause feelings of anxiety, uncertainty and stress.
 Our pastoral care workers are dedicated to working with people from diverse cultural and spiritual backgrounds.

-Telling your story in a supported environment may help you to express your feelings of confusion, sadness, grief or loneliness and help to clarify your thoughts about your experience.
+Telling your story in a supported environment may help you to express your feelings.
+You may wish to see a pastoral care worker if you:

 The Women’s PCSS works as part of a multi-skilled team offering:

 - support and guidance on issues of death and dying

 - pastoral counselling